-Counselling for depression is an evidence-based, integrative counselling approach approved by NICE (2009).
+Counselling for depression is an evidence-based counselling approach approved by NICE (2009).
 It helps people who are experiencing depression.
 We create a safe and non-judgmental environment.

 Your assessment appointment will help you and the clinician to establish your goals for therapy.
 Unlike other therapies, counselling is considered to be non-directive in nature.

-"Counselling has saved my life"
+"Counselling has saved my life."

 "It’s helped me in so many ways.
-I felt supported and at ease with my counsellor"
+I felt supported and at ease with my counsellor."